Employee stock ownership plans (ESOPs) are attractive benefits part of the employee compensation package.

 1. At the time of exercise

 Until recently, when employees chose to exercise their ESOPs and collected shares, they were subjected to income tax (30%+) on the entire value of the shares.
-But since the Budget of 2020, this has changed (more on that later).
+But this has changed since the Budget for 2020 (more on that later).

 2. At the time of sale